graphql/graphql.github.io/site/learn/Learn-Queries.md

 }
 ```

-When a default value is provided, additional variable definitions are not necessary.
-The query will use the default value, unless a new value is declared.
+When default values are provided for all variables, you can call the query without passing any variables.
+If any variables are passed as part of the variables dictionary, they will override the defaults.

 ## Operation name